krislyon/secure-file-drop/README.md

    certificate in the target directory.
 Keep the passphrase safe—it is required when decrypting files.

+### What `init_keys.sh` generates

+`init_keys.sh` wraps a handful of OpenSSL commands so you end up with modern, defence-in-depth defaults without memorising the flags:

+* **Private key (`privkey_encrypted.pk8`)** – a 3,072-bit RSA key produced with
+  `openssl genpkey`.
+RSA-3072 aligns with contemporary NIST guidance and offers long-term security against well-funded adversaries.
+* **At-rest protection** – the private key is immediately re-encoded as an encrypted PKCS#8 structure using AES-256-CBC with 200,000 PBKDF2 iterations.
+  This slows offline brute-force attempts if the file is ever exfiltrated.
+The script insists on a non-empty passphrase and never leaves it on disk.
+* **Public key (`pubkey.pem`)** – exported for inspection or distribution where a bare public key is preferred over a certificate.
+* **Self-signed certificate (`cert.pem`)** – valid for 10 years (3,650 days)
+  with the Common Name you supply on invocation.
+This certificate is what senders use when encrypting CMS envelopes.

+You can safely regenerate the bundle in a new output directory whenever you need to rotate keys—just re-share the resulting `cert.pem` and securely archive the passphrase and encrypted private key.

 2. **Provision the secure file-drop layout**

    ```bash